Find a Lender-Approved Local Conveyancer in Princes Risborough

 • Investigating the title to the property

-• Finalising the wording for contracts and answering additional questions from the purchaser’s solicitor
+• Negotiating contracts and answering additional queries from the buyer’s solicitor

-• Accepting the sale proceeds and sending funds to the seller, the estate agent and other relevant parties (where applicable)
+• Accepting the sale proceeds and transferring funds to the seller, the estate agent and redeeming the mortgage (if relevant)

 Princes Risborough commercial property solicitors provide expert offering advice on a number of aspects of commercial property law